 2019 Tri-State College Vocal Competition

-Jerry Reaper and Jeffrey Powell are returning as preliminary judges for 2019.
-They will select six finalists for the event on April 9.
-Judges for the finals will be: voice professor Jamie Cordes of Wright State University, voice professor Dr. Mark Spencer of Cedarville University and Tom Bankston, artistic director of the Dayton Opera.
+Jerry Reaper and Jeffrey Powell returned as preliminary judges for 2019.
+They selected six finalists for the event on April 9.
+Judges for the finals were: voice professor Jamie Cordes of Wright State University, voice professor Dr. Mark Spencer of Cedarville University and Tom Bankston, artistic director of the Dayton Opera.
 The Guild is grateful to Jeffrey Powell who acted as pianist for the Competition.

 Any student age 18-23 who attends college in Ohio, Indiana, or